-2.2.3 Project Misalignment
+3.5 Project Misalignment

 A typical construction project brings together individuals representing a wide variety of functional groups with diverse priorities, expectations and requirements.
 According to Eggleton (2001), the 'business as usual' attitudes of clients and contractors is project misalignment.
 A project misalignment is occurring when the real requirements of the company are not satisfied or when the company's business processes are badly supported by the customized system (Mamoghill et al, 2011).
 The requirements of a company are associated with business processes to be put under control, and take place at three different levels including organizational level, informational level and functional level.
-The objectives of an organization are not satisfied when: (1) the implemented business processes do not correspond to the wished one, either for the sequencing of the activities or about people who are involved in the activities (organizational and functional levels), and also at the level of data used or impacted by the processes (informational level).
+The objectives of an organization are not satisfied when: (1) the implemented business processes do not correspond to the wished one, either for the sequencing of the activities or about people who are involved in the activities (organizational level).
 (2) the degree of integration, that is how the processes have been put under control, is not reached.
 Project misalignment also occurs when a company fails in expressing its accurate requirements (Mamoghill et al, 2011).
 A project misalignment if not effectively managed can affect the company's performance and even leads to its bankruptcy.
 In a report by Davenport (1998), some well-known companies went bankrupt and the problem was associated with bad management of the project alignment.